popeadam/Kometa/docs/defaults/guide.md

 ## Customizing the set as a whole

-In addition to the keys, each default can be customized with other template variables that are not key-specific.
+In addition to the keys, each default can be customized with other Template Variables that are not key-specific.

 This example uses a file-specific variable to change the order of all the IMDB chart collections to alphabetical by title and a shared variable to schedule these IMDB collections to be run only on Wednesdays.